 a) The floor plan dictates how much you spend on equipment and installation,

 b) It dictates how efficient your operation can hope to achieve (prep process flow, service flow, customer service flow, cross contamination prevention, inventory, storage, etc.),

 c) It dictates how you train your staff and how efficient your staff will work every single minute, hour, day, month and year at this location,

 d) It dictates how many customers you can physically serve at any given time, thus resulting in what amount of revenue you can really get.

 There are many more reasons, but these are the biggies.
 It's a good idea to pause and really think about what all go into a good floor plan.

 Side note: There are some who believe or think that they must have a specific space (meaning have a lease signed first) before they can generate a floor plan.
 This is a backward approach that will most likely result in less than optimum situation.
 Successful restaurateurs almost always have a plan first, then look for a space that will meet their plans.
-With a good location is found, they will always adjust/improve the plans to fit.
+If a good location is found, they can always adapt the plan to fit the space.
 We hear statistics all the time about how many new restaurants fail in the early years.
 Well this is one of the main reasons.